NAVADMC/ADSM-CEngine/README.md

    1. `ln -s /usr/bin/python3 /usr/bin/python`
 1. `make`
    * The make command will build the ADSM executables but then stop on an error when it reaches the doc/diagrams directory (compiling the free diagramming tool Dia is not covered here)
-   * The compiled output will be './main_loop/adsm'
+   * The compiled output will be './main_loop/adsm_simulation'
 1. Undo your python change
    1. `rm /usr/bin/python`
    1. `mv /usr/bin/python-back /usr/bin/python`
-1. Take the './main_loop/adsm' file and put it into ADSM Frontend application in 'ADSM/bin/' and rename it to 'adsm_simulation'.
+1. Take the './main_loop/adsm_simulation' file and put it into ADSM Frontend application in 'ADSM/bin/'.
 1. **WARNING** The 'adsm_simulation' will properly run on your system once in 'ADSM/bin/'.
    HOWEVER!
 It will NOT run on another system that doesn't have the proper dependencies installed already (in exactly the correct location).
    This is due to this compilation process not being statically linked and is the reason why distribution on Linux is not yet supported.